 1:00 Deeper Every Day: The Oceans on Our Warming Planet | Josh Willis

 As human activity heats Earth, ocean levels rise with each passing day.
 This means nothing less than a literal reshaping of the planet, two-thirds of which is covered by water.
-For six years, NASA’s mission Oceans Melting Greenland (OMG) flew airplanes around Greenland in order to determine how much the warming, rising oceans are melting the world’s largest island from below the surface.
-In his lecture, “Deeper Every Day: The Oceans on Our Warming Planet,” Josh Willis will discuss how research from OMG has shown the volatile situation created global warming to be true, and he will explain what such radical change means for global futures both immediate and long-term.
+For six years, NASA’s mission Oceans Melting Greenland (OMG), flew airplanes around Greenland in order to determine how much the warming, rising oceans are melting the world’s largest island from below the surface.
+In his lecture, “Deeper Every Day: The Oceans on Our Warming Planet,” Josh Willis will discuss how research from OMG has shown the volatile situation created by global warming to be true.
+He will also explain what such radical change means for global futures both immediate and long-term.